All 14 Tinos Sightseeing

-The Archaeological Museum is located on Megalocharis Ave, on the way to the church of Virgin Mary.
+The Archaeological Museum is located on Megalocharis Ave, on the way to the church of the Virgin Mary.
 It includes findings from excavations all over the island and mostly from the ancient temples of Demeter and of Poseidon.

 Opened in 1987, the museum is located in the village of Arnados, next to the church.
-The exhibits consist of old icons from various churches of the area, various ecclesiastical items, old books and holy vestments.
+The exhibits consist of old icons from various churches of the area, various ecclesiastical items, old books, and holy vestments.

 The impressive Monastery of Kechrovouni dates from the 11th or the 12th century and it distinguishes for its architecture.
-This is where nun Pelagia saw a dream, which led her to find the miraculous icon of Virgin Mary.
+This is where nun Pelagia saw a dream, which led her to find the miraculous icon of the Virgin Mary.
 On July 23rd, the name day of nun Pelagia is celebrated.

-The Monastery of Agia Triada or Holy Trinity is located on the north east of Chora.
+The Monastery of Agia Triada or Holy Trinity is located on the northeast of Chora.
 The surrounding nature is of wild beauty.

-This museum is located in Tinos, an island with rich tradition in marble sculpture.
-Unique of its kind in Greece, the museum is housed in a modern, fully-equipped installations.
+This museum is located in Tinos, an island with a rich tradition in marble sculpture.
+Unique of its kind in Greece, the museum is housed in modern, fully-equipped installations.
 It presents the technology of marble from the ancient times till today.

 This museum is housed in the complex of the Monastery of Virgin Mary, in Chora Tinos.
-It hosts work of famous local painters and sculptors.
+It hosts the work of famous local painters and sculptors.
 In fact, Tinos is famous for its long tradition in marble sculpture.

 The remains of this large Sanctuary of Poseidon and the sea nymph Amphitrite date from the 4th century, but the sanctuary itself was much older.
 It used to be a kind of hospital, where people would come to ask for the god's help.
 The sanctuary is located on the way from Chora to Kionia.

 The church of Virgin Mary Megalochari is the protector of all Greece.
-It hosts a miraculous icon of Virgin Mary and it is thought the most important religious monument in Greece.
+It hosts a miraculous icon of the Virgin Mary and it is thought the most important religious monument in Greece.
 Every August, thousands of pilgrims come for pilgrimage in this church.